 \subsection{Light curve analysis}

 We observed variability in the light curves of all 67 sources in our sample, but not all show signs of periodicity.
-Among all the sources, 19 show multiple types of variability, the majority of them associated with more than one pulsation mode (e.g., sources 2164630463117114496 or 4281886474885416064); 10 show a fast decrease in magnitude (e.g., sources 526939882463713152 or 2027563492489195520), and 11 sources present a slow-increase in brightness over several hundreds or thousands of days (e.g., source 4263591911398361472).
-For some of these, the gradual brightening may be linked to long-term variability; future light curve data will help determine whether this is the case.
+Among all the sources, 19 show multiple types of variability, the majority of them likely associated with more than one pulsation mode (e.g., sources 2164630463117114496 or 4281886474885416064); ten show a fast decrease in magnitude (e.g., sources 526939882463713152 or 2027563492489195520), and 11 sources present a slow-increase in brightness over several hundreds or thousands of days (e.g., source 4263591911398361472).
+For some of the latter, the gradual brightening may be linked to long-term variability; future light curve data will help determine whether this is the case.

 The folded light curves of the 36 candidates for which we determined a period are shown in Fig. \ref{grid_lcs1} and Fig. \ref{grid_lcs2}.
-Periods of one day or less were found for 21 candidates, periods between one and eight days for nine candidates, and periods longer than 10 days for the remaining six, with the longest period being 72.428 days.
-Among these 36 sources with periodic variability, 23 show sinusoidal variability, nine show eclipses, and we identify pulsations for one (see Fig. \ref{pie_charts}).
+Periods of one day or less were found for 19 candidates, periods between one and eight days for ten candidates, and periods longer than ten days for the remaining seven, with the longest period being $\approx$106.76 days.
+Among these 36 sources with periodic variability, 26 show sinusoidal variability, nine show eclipses, and we identify pulsations for one (see Fig. \ref{pie_charts}).

 We note that periods detected exclusively in TESS light curves should be interpreted with caution.
 Given the large plate scale of TESS (21$^{\prime\prime}$\,pixel$^{-1}$), light-curve contamination from nearby bright variables is possible when sources lie within the same pixel.
 This is a known issue discussed, for example, by \citet{Pedersen2023_TESS_confusion} in the context of fast yellow pulsating supergiants.
 In our case, the short period of $\approx0.171\,$days initially found for source \textit{5962956195185292288} using TESS data was later traced to an eclipsing binary located $\approx42^{\prime\prime}$ away, identified as \textit{Gaia} DR3 \textit{5962956229545027712}.